MicrosoftDocs/cpp-docs/docs/cpp/relational-operators-equal-and-equal.md

 -   Greater than or equal to (**>=**)

  The relational operators have left-to-right associativity.
 Both operands of relational operators must be of arithmetic or pointer type.
-They yield values of type `bool`.
-The value returned is **false** (0) if the relationship in the expression is false; otherwise, the value returned is **true** (1).
+They yield values of type **bool**.
+The value returned is FALSE (0) if the relationship in the expression is false; otherwise, the value returned is TRUE (1).

 ## Example